LoyolaChicagoBooks/introcs-csharp/rst/ifpitfalls.rst

 "Have I switched to multiple lines after the ``if`` and need to introduce braces?"

-All three of the pitfalls mentioned in this section are fixed or minimized by consistent use of braces in the sub-statements of ``if`` statements.
+The last two of the pitfalls mentioned in this section are fixed by consistent use of braces in the sub-statements of ``if`` statements.
+Even with good use of braces, you still need to watch out for an incorrect semicolon after a condition.